TouK/nussknacker/docs/MigrationGuide.md

         * `/test` to `/performTest`
         * `/testCase` to `/performTestCase`
 `   * introduced` new representation of test results, grouped per transition between nodes (toggleable in on API request level)
+* [#8997](https://github.com/TouK/nussknacker/pull/8997) Node IDs were changed to technical UUIDs and separated from user-facing node names:
+  * Existing scenarios are automatically migrated: previous human-readable node id is moved to node `name`, and a new UUID is generated as node `id`.
+  * In scenario JSON and HTTP DTOs, node `id` is now technical and stable (UUID), while node `name` is user-editable and should be used for UI-facing text.
+  * `ValidationResult` response contains `nodeNames` map (`nodeId -> nodeName`) to allow clients to render readable node labels.
+  * `KafkaExceptionInfo` payload now contains `nodeName`, and existing `nodeId` field now contains technical UUID values (not user labels).
+  * Links/query params that point to nodes by id (e.g. visualization URLs with `nodeId=...`) now require technical UUIDs.
+Old links based on former human-readable ids stop matching nodes.

 ### Code API changes